Automated Lecture Capture

 Production

-The cameras and the video mixer are controlled, automatically, by a custom made computer system called AutoAuditorium.
-The computer controls the cameras and the mixer to create an enjoyable video production.
+The cameras and the video mixer are controlled, automatically, by a custom computer system that creates an enjoyable video production from the audio and video inputs.

-The production feeds into another computer, for video capture.
+The production feeds into another computer, which runs custom automation software, for video capture.
 When the "Start Recording" button is pressed on the touch panel, it sends a signal to this computer to tell it to start capturing the video production from the mixer.

 Capture